Mechanical cell interactions on curved interfaces: Continuum limit

 Figure~\ref{fig-cross-snapshots} shows that if the interface is more complex, both the dynamics and the equilibrium state between straight springs and curved springs might not be the same.
 In the straight spring model, some nodes can remain stuck in regions of the interface with high curvature, due to the particular arrangement of spring force directions (Figure~\ref{fig-cross-snapshots}a).
 In contrast, spring force directions are always tangent to the interface with curved springs, so nodes can always slide away from regions with high curvature (Figure~\ref{fig-cross-snapshots}b).
-These differences between the straight spring and curved spring models quickly disappear as $m$ is increased.
+These differences between the straight spring and curved spring models quickly disappear as $m$ is increased \cbeg if the interface is smooth\cend.
 Figure~\ref{fig-cross-evo} compares the arc length positions of the spring nodes when $m=1$ and when $m=8$ in both spring models.
 It shows that both the dynamics and steady state of mechanical relaxation on the cross-shaped boundary of Figure~\ref{fig-cross-snapshots} become indistinguishable already for $m=8$ springs per cell (Figure~\ref{fig-cross-evo}b).
 However, to obtain similar dynamics and relaxation times of the spring nodes when $m=1$ and when $m=8$, it is necessary to rescale the spring resting length by a factor $1/m$, and the ratio $k/\eta$ by a factor $m^2$, which we do by rescaling $\eta$ by $1/m$ and $k$ by $m$.
 While these scalings were already proposed by \citet{murray2009,murphy2019}, there were not previously justified mathematically.
-We will justify these scalings rigorously in Sections~\ref{sec:cell-density} and~\ref{sec:parameter-rescaling-discrete}.
+We will justify these scalings rigorously in Sections~\ref{sec:cell-density} and~\ref{sec:parameter-rescaling-discrete}. \cbeg We also note that if the interface is not smooth, nodes in the straight spring model could remain stuck at cusps of the interface even in the continuum limit, so that there can be differences between the straight spring model and the curved spring model even in the continuum limit.\cend